miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 **Why important:** North generates the most revenue but has the worst retention rate.
 It is the most acquisition-dependent region in the business.
-A targeted retention pilot in North — even recovering 2% of churned customers — would represent meaningful incremental revenue given the region's base size.
+A targeted retention pilot in North — even recovering 2% of churned customers, would represent meaningful incremental revenue given the region's base size.

 **Recommended action:** Run the Promising customer nurture sequence as a North-specific pilot first.
 Measure re-engagement rate at 30, 60, and 90 days.
-Use South as the control region — its 0.75% retention rate makes it the best existing benchmark for comparison.
+Use South as the control region, its 0.75% retention rate makes it the best existing benchmark for comparison.

 ---